 Q: My client has automatic payments established for the 2020 RMD.
 Will the RMD be automatically deferred?

-A: No. Investors and/or advisors need to direct us to modify or defer an automatic withdrawal plan.
+A: No. Investors and/or financial professionals need to direct us to modify or defer an automatic withdrawal plan.
 We can take the request verbally or in writing.

 Q: My client already took a 2020 RMD payment from my IRA.
 Can it be returned?